jftsang/jftsang.github.io/bohr.md

 ---

-This document is intended to give a little contexj behind the "Bohr model" that is introduced in the first Quantum Mechanics sheet.
+This document is intended to give a little context behind the "Bohr model" that is introduced in the first Quantum Mechanics sheet.

 ---